yigbt/deepFPlearn/example/README.md

 Use this script to train a specific autoencoder with a provided data set, and subsequently train feed forward networks for the targets in this data set.

-This script should be called from the `examples` folder:
 ```
 cd example
 ./deepFPlearn_train.sh